robosoft-ai/SMACC2/smacc2_sm_reference_library/sm_dancebot_ue/docker/README.md

 ### (Alternative) Running/Creating a New Container for Container Debugging

 There is an alternative way to create the container in daemon mode, where the lifetime of the container is not tied to the Unreal Editor window.
 This is useful, especially for developing new features for the container.
-To create the container in this mode, follow these steps:
+To create the container in this mode,:

 1. Execute the following command:
    ```
    ./run_docker_container_bash.sh
    ```

    This will create and start a new container as a daemon.
 The container will be available even after restarting.
-It is capable of opening the Unreal Engine editor with ROS2, but the editor will not open until you run the following command:
+It is capable of opening the Unreal Engine editor with ROS2, but the editor will not open automatically.

+2. Execute the editor proccess:
    ```
    ./join_editor.sh
    ```

-2. The Unreal Engine editor will automatically open in "edition mode."
+The Unreal Engine editor will automatically open in "edition mode."
 You can launch the simulation with Turtlebot topics accessible from both the container and the host computer by clicking the "play" button.

 ### Stopping and Removing a Running Container